-As seen earlier, the use of linked textboxes in GridTemplates is generally discouraged.
 However, there are cases where the use of linked boxes is useful and even necessary.
 In this topic, we will discuss such examples.

-The solution is to place the holidays tokens in textboxes that fit in-between lines, and are linked together as seen below.
+As shown below, the solution is to place the holidays tokens in textboxes that fit in-between lines, and are linked together as seen below.